jaytea33/hfs/README.md

 git clone https://github.com/jaytea33/hfs.git

+3. Navigate to hfs directory that was just created using:

+cd hfs

-3. Enable execution rights for setup.sh:
+4. Enable execution rights for setup.sh:

 chmod +x setup.sh

-4. Run setup.sh and your docker container will auto start:
+5. Run setup.sh and your docker container will auto start:

 ./setup.ph

-5. Use "docker ps" to check container is running then navigate to container via web-browser at:
+6. Use "docker ps" to check container is running then navigate to container via web-browser at:

 http://localhost:8445

-6. Use these credentials and be sure to change them:
+7. Use these credentials and be sure to change them:

 Username: admin
 Password: P@ssword1